telekom/identity-iris-keycloak-image/README.md

 From this endpoint you will be able to access all metrics from all(!) realms no matter what realm is in the URL.

 After deploying the Iris Helm chart this path won't be available because it isn't secured by a password and therefore blocked by ha-proxy.
 (!)
 This path is not password-protected.
-To prevent unauthorized access to the metrics the charts blocks the path by using ha-proxy
+To prevent unauthorized access to the metrics the chart blocks the path by using ha-proxy

 To provide the metrics to the monitoring infrastructure ha-proxy forwards requests from :9542/metrics to Keycloaks metrics.